DavidMercier/PopIn/doc/popin_detection.rst

 The 6th criterion is based on the one proposed by Malzbender et al. [#Malzbender_2001]_.

 When a pop-in occurs, a peak is observed on the plot of differences or derivatives.
 Peaks anaysis is performed using the function `peakdet <https://github.com/DavidMercier/PopIn/blob/master/third_party_codes/peakdet.m>`_ released by E. Billauer to the public domain (http://www.billauer.co.il/peakdet.html).
 Only positive peaks are counted.
-A point is considered a maximum peak if it has the maximal
-%        value, and was preceded (to the left) by a value lower by a given delta.
+A point is considered a maximum peak if it has the maximal value, and was preceded (to the left) by a value lower by a given delta.
+The delta value can be set by user from the GUI.

 Plot of the different criteria